arangodb/docs/arangograph/single-sign-on.md

 [SCIM](https://www.rfc-editor.org/rfc/rfc7644){:target="_blank"}, or the System for Cross-domain Identity Management [specification](http://www.simplecloud.info/){:target="_blank"}, is an open standard designed to manage user identity information.
-SCIM provides a defined schema for representing users and groups, and a RESTful API to run CRUD operations on these user and group resources.
+SCIM provides a defined schema for representing users, and a RESTful API to run CRUD operations on these user resources.

-The SCIM specification expects the following operations so that the SSO system can sync the information about user and group resources in real-time:
+The SCIM specification expects the following operations so that the SSO system can sync the information about user resources in real-time:

 - `GET /Users` - Lists all users.
 - `GET /Users/:user_id` - Get details for a given user ID.